hollyjanedalton/final_ironhack_project/README.md

 Countries in regions of the world like Europe, Africa, and South America in general do not have Starbucks-crazed cultures.

+☕️ In conclusion, I better choose a country like Singapore, South Korea, or Hong Kong, and avoid Europe, Africa, and South America altogether next time I live abroad, so that my mom can easily get her Starbucks fix.
+Love you, Mom!

 ---

 ### Data: 16 location features of over 28,000 Starbucks Locations